By:

 Photo by Yves Alarie on Unsplash

-• Ananda Temple: Built in 1091, the holiest temple in Bagan houses four Buddhas facing the cardinal directions, symbolizing the four Buddhas who have attained Nirvana.
-Ananda comes from the Pali word anantapannya meaning “boundless wisdom.”
+This is the holiest temple in Bagan, built in 1091.
+It houses four Buddhas facing the cardinal directions, symbolizing the four Buddhas who have attained Nirvana.
+Ananda comes from the Pali word anantapannya, meaning “boundless wisdom.”

-• Shewsandaw Temple: The “sunset temple” is a popular gathering point to view the vibrant Bagan sunset.
-After five-minute walk up a narrow flight of stairs, visitors are rewarded with breathtaking views as the is sky ablaze with color over the temples and landscape.
+Known as the “sunset temple” and is a popular gathering point to view the vibrant Bagan sunset.
+Visitors need to climb a narrow flight of stairs for five minutes, but the breathtaking views are worth the effort, as the sky lights up with color over the temples and landscape.

-• Shwegugyi Temple: A good alternative for watching the sunset, Shwegugyi, commissioned by King Alaunsithu in 1131, is one of the best-preserved temples.
+This is a good alternative for watching the sunset.
+Commissioned by King Alaunsithu in 1131, Shwegugyi Temple is one of the best-preserved temples in the area, with impressive carvings and intricate architecture.

-• Gubyaukgyi Temple: Located in Wetkyi-Inn Village, this durian-shaped temple was modeled after Bodh Gaya in India.
-The temple features a rooftop with an excellent view of the surrounding area, as well as murals depicting scenes from the Jataka tales, literature native to India that tell about the previous lives of the Buddha.
+Located in Wetkyi-Inn Village, this is modeled after the famous Bodh Gaya temple in India.
+It features a rooftop with an excellent view of the surrounding area, as well as murals depicting scenes from the Jataka tales, literature native to India that tell about the previous lives of the Buddha.

-The main jumping point for the site, with the most hotels, restaurant, and tour options, is Nyaung-U. Two miles to the west is tiny Old Bagan, a quiet village whose inhabitants were forcibly relocated in 1990 to New Bagan, two miles to its south.
+The main jumping-off point for exploring Bagan is Nyaung-U, which has the most hotels, restaurants, and tour options.
+Two miles to the west is tiny Old Bagan, a quiet village whose inhabitants were forcibly relocated in 1990 to New Bagan, two miles to its south.

-The journey to Bagan typically is via Yangon, where one can catch a domestic flight, bus, or train.
-The bus and train will be less comfortable, although very scenic, winding north from Yangon.
+The journey to Bagan typically starts in Yangon, where you can catch a domestic flight, bus, or train.
+The bus and train may be less comfortable, but they offer a scenic route that winds north from Yangon.

-Places to tour slightly beyond Bagan include Mount Popa, a sacred mountain; Salay, a religious center from the 12th century with colonial-era buildings; and sunset or other short boat trips offered at Nyaung-U.
+Exploring Bagan is not limited to the temples, and visitors can also explore the surrounding areas, such as Mount Popa, a sacred mountain, Salay, a religious center from the 12th century with colonial-era buildings, or take a short boat trip to enjoy the sunset at Nyaung-U.

 Recommended Reading about Myanmar